New Jersey Whistleblower Claims

 When an employer violates the law or skirts the rules and legal obligations, what is the legal obligation of the employee who becomes aware of such conduct?
 Do they report it internally?
 To an outside agency?
 Is that employee protected from retaliation?
 Without accountability, an employer has no incentive to discontinue their unsafe or illegal practices.
 This is where whistleblowers play an important role.
 Employees who speak out about impropriety by their employer enjoy broad protection from retaliation such as termination, demotion, or harassment.
 Whistleblowers can also receive financial rewards under some state and federal statutes if their allegations are later deemed valid.

-Employees put themselves at great risk when acting as a whistleblower.
 From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. helps employees report the crimes their employer commits while aggressively protecting the right of whistleblowers in New Jersey.

 Whistleblower Protections Under the New Jersey Conscientious Employee Protection Act (CEPA)

 The New Jersey Conscientious Employee Protection Act (CEPA) protects employees who come forward to report illegal and fraudulent activities their employer commits.
 CEPA is frequently referred to as New Jersey’s “Whistleblower Act” and prohibits employers from retaliating against employees who report such activity.
 Under CEPA, it is illegal to retaliate against employees who: